 Here Nyaradzayi Gumbonzvanda, World YWCA General Secretary, shares her views on why we need to create a more inclusive world.

-Every year on April 24, YWCAs around the world observe World YWCA Day.
-It’s a day to observe our common membership and achievements in a movement that advances the human rights and leadership of women, young women and girls.
-It’s a time to recognise our movement’s efforts in creating positive change for all women around the world.
+That’s why “Creating a More Inclusive World” is the theme for this year’s World YWCA Day.
+It’s a day to celebrate our common membership and achievements in a movement that advances the human rights and leadership of all women, young women and girls.